zutyhcx/Mask-Removal-Gradio/README.md

 **Description:**

 This app removes a face mask from an image of a person wearing it.
-Technically, it replaces the bottom half of the person's face and replaces it with the face of another person.
+Technically, it replaces the bottom half of the face with the face of another person.

 1. detects a face from an image using the pretrained Pytorch face detection model (MTCNN) from https://github.com/timesler/facenet-pytorch.
 2. replaces the bottom half of the face(face mask portion) with an image of a random person using GAN from [https://github.com/zsyzzsoft/co-mod-gan](https://github.com/KYM384/co-mod-gan-pytorch).